Background on Intel 8th Gen Core Series CPU (Coffee Lake)

 |# of Displays Supported||3|

 |Trusted Execution Technology||No|

-Configure a small form factor PC with the Intel Core i5 8400 2.8GHz Six Core 9MB 65W.
+Configure a quiet custom PC with the Intel Core i5 8400 2.8GHz Six Core 9MB 65W.